-Disclaimer: This unit sent to us is a sample in exchange for our honest opinion.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank the team at Loxjie and HiFi Express for giving us this opportunity.

 To read more about Loxjie products we have previously featured on Headfonics click here.

 Note, that this article follows our new scoring guidelines for 2021 which you can read up on here.

 With a naming scheme that cannot be easier to understand in terms of hierarchy, the D40 is aptly called having clear advantages over its cheaper brothers such as the previously reviewed D30 yet retains the excellence achieved by their current top-of-the-line DAC and completing the series starting from 10 going up to 50.

 Tucking in a headphone amplifier while retaining an affordable price tag puts the D40 into a more versatile position than the DAC-only applications of the pricier D50.